Donath-Landsteiner Hemolytic Anemia

 Practice Essentials

-Two forms of cold antibody autoimmune hemolytic anemias are generally recognized: Donath-Landsteiner hemolytic anemia (DLHA) and cold agglutinin disease.
+Pediatric cold antibody autoimmune hemolytic anemias are generally classified as either Donath-Landsteiner hemolytic anemia (DLHA) or cold agglutinin disease.

-In contrast to DLHA, cold agglutinin disease is always due to a cold-reacting IgM antibody.
+In contrast to DLHA, cold agglutinin disease is always due to a cold-reacting IgM antibody with anti-I specificity.
 Cold agglutinin disease is described in a separate Medscape Reference article (see Cold Agglutinin Disease).

 Signs and symptoms of Donath-Landsteiner hemolytic anemia

-The classic signs of DLHA include a sudden onset of hemoglobinuria accompanied by pallor and mild jaundice.
-[8] Patients and their caretakers may report dark, brown, black, or otherwise abnormally colored urine.
+The typical signs of DLHA include a sudden onset of hemoglobinuria accompanied by pallor and mild jaundice.
+[8] Urine color is abnormal and may be described as dark, brown, black, or cola colored.

 Diagnosis and management of Donath-Landsteiner hemolytic anemia

 Laboratory testing is crucial to making the diagnosis of DLHA.
-Tests include complete blood count (CBC) and peripheral smear.
-The peripheral blood smear exhibits spherocytosis, polychromasia, nucleated red blood cells (RBCs), anisocytosis, poikilocytosis, and sometimes erythrophagocytosis by neutrophils.
-[8, 9]
+Tests include blood typing, complete blood count (CBC), and peripheral blood smear.
+The peripheral blood smear demonstrates spherocytosis, polychromasia, nucleated red blood cells (RBCs), anisocytosis, and poikilocytosis.
+[8] Erythrophagocytosis by neutrophils has also been observed.
+[9]

-Blood typing should be performed on all patients even if anemia is mild.
-This is important because the hemoglobin may fall acutely and transfusion may be needed.
+Blood typing should be performed on all patients even if anemia is mild; hemoglobin may decrease precipitously, requiring transfusion.

-The indirect antiglobulin test, if performed, must be carried out at a cold temperature.
-The Donath-Landsteiner bithermic hemolytic test is a hemolytic assay in which the patient's serum is incubated with normal RBCs and complement at 0-4°C to allow the early components of complement to be fixed.
-Subsequently, the specimen is incubated at 37°C in order to allow the later components of complement to be activated.
+The standard method used to definitively identify DLHA is the Donath-Landsteiner bithermic hemolytic test (DL test).
+In the DL test assay, the patient's serum is incubated with normal RBCs and complement at 0-4°C to allow the early components of complement to be fixed.
+Subsequently, the specimen is incubated at 37°C (body temperature) to permit the later components of complement to be activated.
 The membrane attack complex lyses the RBCs.
+The DL test is positive when the patient's serum demonstrates hemolysis.
+[10, 11]

 Go to Pediatric Chronic Anemia, Anemia of Prematurity, Fanconi Anemia, Pediatric Acute Anemia, and Pediatric Megaloblastic Anemia for complete information on these topics.